flgkd/integer-linear-programming-notes/notes/09-benders-decomposition.md

 - $A$ and $B$ are matrices of appropriate dimensions;
 - $b$, $c$, and $f$ are vectors of appropriate dimensions.

-In a typical MILP application, $y$ contains some or all of the integer variables.
+In the classical MILP setting considered here, $y$ typically contains the integer variables, while $x$ contains the continuous variables.

 The important assumption is not simply that $y$ is integer.